druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ```

-XGBoost has many tuning parameters so a complete grid search has an unreasonable number of combinations.
+XGBoost has many tuning parameters so an exhaustive grid search has an unreasonable number of combinations.
 Instead, we tune reduced sets sequentially using grid search and use early stopping.

 This is the typical grid search methodology to tune XGBoost:

 #### XGBoost tuning methodology